Apron: Ancient ceremonial aprons

 Examples of ancient gods wearing aprons can be found worldwide.
 Fertility goddess figurines may be the earliest depiction of women wearing aprons.
 These ancient snake goddess figurines excavated in Crete depicted how Minoan women may have dressed in 1600 BCE: a tight bodice, bare breasts, and an embroidered or woven apron covering a long dress.
 Monuments and wall paintings in Ancient Egypt depict a triangular-shaped apron with the point upward when the wearer is taking part in some kind of ceremony of initiation.
 In China, some of the ancient figures of the gods wear semi-circular aprons.
 In Central America the ancient gods are consistently sculpted wearing aprons.
 Tepoxtecatl (the preserver) is depicted wearing an apron with a triangular flap.
 Priests wore similar aprons as a sign of their allegiance to the gods and as a badge of their authority.

-Aprons in the United States
+In the United States

 Aprons have been used in North America throughout its recorded history by both the Native Americans and later peoples.
 The kitchen apron fell somewhat out of favor in the 1960s after its rise to celebrity in the 1950s when it became the post-war symbol for family and domesticity.
 People started doing their work without an apron entirely or they choose to wear a bib apron (its unisex, simple, boxy design represented the opposite of the 1950s housewife).
-The bib apron, also known as the "French chef's apron" or "barbecue apron", remains the dominate apron on the American market and is offered in a multitude of variations in colors, detailing and fabrics.
+The bib apron, also known as the "French chef's apron" or "barbecue apron", remains the dominant apron on the American market and is offered in a multitude of variations in colors, detailing and fabrics.